 1. Pursuant to the requirements of 40 C.F.R. section 122.44(i)(2) effluent monitoring is required for all constituents with effluent limitations.
 Effluent monitoring is necessary to assess compliance with effluent limitations, assess the effectiveness of the treatment process, and to assess the impacts of the discharge on the receiving stream and groundwater.

-2. Effluent monitoring frequencies and sample types for flow (continuous), dilution ratio (daily), BOD5 (once per week), pH (continuous), TSS (once per week), copper (monthly), lead (monthly), aluminum (monthly), ammonia (once per week), chlorine residual (continuous), electrical conductivity (once per week), hardness (monthly), nitrate plus nitrite (monthly), settleable solids (once per week), temperature (once per week), total coliform organisms (once per week), and turbidity (once per week) have been retained from Order R5-2016-0045-02 to determine compliance with effluent limitations and discharge prohibitions for these parameters.
+2. Effluent monitoring frequencies and sample types for flow (continuous), dilution ratio (daily), BOD5 (once per week), pH (once per week), TSS (once per week), copper (monthly), lead (monthly), aluminum (monthly), ammonia (once per week), chlorine residual (continuous), electrical conductivity (once per week), hardness (monthly), nitrate plus nitrite (monthly), settleable solids (once per week), temperature (once per week), total coliform organisms (once per week), and turbidity (once per week) have been retained from Order R5-2016-0045-02 to determine compliance with effluent limitations and discharge prohibitions for these parameters.
+Effluent monitoring for dissolved organic carbon (monthly) has been added to calculate the 2018 U.S. EPA National Ambient Water Quality Criteria for aluminum for the next permit renewal.
+Effluent monitoring is only required when discharging to surface water.

 3. Monitoring data collected over the term of Order R5-2016-0045-02 for iron and manganese did not demonstrate reasonable potential to exceed water quality objectives/criteria.
 Thus, specific monitoring requirements for these parameters have not been retained from Order R5-2016-0045-02.